Peter-Staadecker/Edgar-and-the-Python/README.md

 In addition, the SEC makes APIs available for anyone wishing to access this data programmatically.
 The APIs are described at https://www.sec.gov/edgar/sec-api-documentation .

-The SEC's APIs are free of charge but accessing the data programmatically can be daunting.
+The SEC's APIs are free of charge but accessing the data programmatically can be daunting (more about this below).
 For those looking for a simpler route, the information is more easily available through simpler APIs from a number of third party providers.
 At time of writing, my favourite is Financial Modeling Prep.
 See their developer documentation at https://site.financialmodelingprep.com/developer/docs/financial-statement-free-api .
 They provide either paid data access, or free access with limitations such as a maximum of five years of history.

-I was interested in more than five years of history, but so infrequently that I didn't want a paid subscription to Financial Modeling Prep.
+I was interested in more than five years of history, but so infrequently that I didn't want a paid subscription at Financial Modeling Prep.
 Instead I created this Python program to access more years of history for select items, directly from the SEC, along with selected other items from Financial Modeling Prep where less history was needed.

 The program is similar in its goals to the previously posted program I called "Acronym-Symphony-in-the-Keys-of-D-C-F" but allows for more than five years of history.
 If five years history is sufficient I recommend using "Acronym-Symphony-in-the-Keys-of-D-C-F" as it is simpler in design and execution than "Edgar-and-the-Python" because it gets all its data from Financial Modeling Prep.

 **The Goals of Edgar-and-the-Python:**